 We all have these challenging moments when we feel that we simply can’t go on.
 Life appears to be so tough and unforgiving that all strength is gone and the future looks dark.

 The way you think about life and about these challenges is the most important factor for making it through to the other side.
 Mantras are particularly beneficial because they can help you build your mental and emotional strength.
-Psychologists, including professionals in the city of Calgary, believe in the power of mantras because positive and realistic affirmations help you find the strength within, the strength needed to keep on moving.
+They are what you tell yourself over and over, every day, they can become what you really believe about yourself and what is possible.
+Psychologists believe in the power of mantras because positive and realistic affirmations help you find the strength within, the strength needed to keep on moving.
+They become the positive conversations you have with yourself.

 Without further ado, here are some of the best mantras that will help you find motivation to keep on going even when life appears to be extra-hard on you.